Excel and CSV file upload

 See also the documentation on how to make changes in data mapping.

 Import additional source files with the same structure

 If you import additional data with the same source file structure (same column names and data types) as the existing imported file, then use a unique file name for each file.
 For example, if you would upload new data for the last month then it would make sense to add the year and month to the file name or sequence so you and ezyBI could set them apart.

 After clicking Preview, eazyBI copies column mapping from the already imported file.
 And you can import the new file right away by clicking Start import.

 Give a unique name for the dimension if the field must be mapped as a new dimension.

 Import additional measures in source application cubes

-If you are using eazyBI standard integration with other source applications (e.g. Basecamp, Highrise, Jira, Zendesk or Harvest) but you would like to add additional measures to your source application data cubes then it is possible to import additional measures from CSV files in existing source application data cubes.
+If you are using eazyBI standard integration with other source applications (e.g., Basecamp, Highrise, Jira, Zendesk, or Harvest) but would like to add additional measures to your source application data cubes.
+It is possible to import additional measures from CSV files in existing source application data cubes.

-But there is also a risk that you will not prepare correctly additional data in CSV files which may result in damaged existing source application data.
-Please view additional data import example for Jira Issues cube.
-If necessary contact eazyBI support and describe your need and we will help you prepare correctly CSV files with additional data.
+But there is also a risk that you will not correctly prepare additional data in CSV files which may result in damaged existing source application data.
+Please view the additional data import example for Jira Issues cube.
+If necessary, contact eazyBI support and describe your need, and we will help you prepare CSV files correctly with additional data.